 Plus building a pile of leaves is just as good for your garden as it is for your body.
-Rake all your leaves into a pile in a corner of your garden or add them to your compost pile.
-Let them decompose for a few months, and by spring, you’ll have an excellent healthy (and free!) mulch for your garden beds.
+Leave the pile to decompose over a few months or add them to your compost pile.
+By spring, you’ll have healthy (and free!) mulch for your garden beds.

 Digging holes with a shovel can burn over 500 calories per hour!
 If you’ve ever had the pleasure of shoveling dirt, then I’m sure you’re not surprised.

-Even if you’re using long-handled weeding tools, you can still work up a good sweat getting rid of weeds in your garden.
+Even if you’re using standing weeding tools, you can still work up a good sweat getting rid of weeds in your garden.